 Think of it like this.
 Customers expect to:

-work with a company who communicates well
+work with a company that communicates well

 get a fair deal at a reasonable price

 interact with businesses who they feel they can trust

 know a business has their best interests at heart